David-Amoah/CSC212-Weighted-Random-Algorithm/README.md

 - ROS 2
 - NAV 2

-## Usage Instructions
+## User Manual
-**1. Initialization:**
 - Before using weighted random algortithm, ensure that your robot is powered on and ready for operation.
 - Ensure that robot is equipped with required sensors responsible for navigation.
+(Lidar)
+- Download Ros2 on a raspberry pi running on Ubuntu 22.04.
+[Link Here](https://docs.ros.org/en/crystal/Installation/Linux-Install-Binary.html)
+- Install Slam toolbox using terminal